TeamGloomy/TeamGloomy.github.io/pages/mydoc/Adapters/adapters_esp32eth.md

 ## Usage

-To activate the ethernet connection, send
+To activate the ethernet connection when connected to WiFi already, send as a macro

 ```text
 M552 S-1
 M552 S1 p"ethernet"
 ```

+If you always want to use ethernet, replace the line `M552 S1` with `M552 S1 p"ethernet"`.